How to close learning gaps and double student growth

 This ensures students work within their Zone of Proximal Development , being challenged enough to remain engaged but given plenty of opportunity to experience success.
 Top achieving students can move beyond the restrictions of aged-based content and students who have previously struggled can master the maths they’re ready for.

-Teaching using the model increase their impact too.
+Teaching using the model increases their impact too.
 Access to real-time data allows teachers to identify and group students with similar needs and deliver impactful, stimulating, and personalised instruction.
 Lessons are conducted with small groups of students who have a similar understanding of a key concept within a module or have comparable learning needs, giving them the opportunity to problem solve, ask questions and think critically.

 Results from Maths Pathway schools show that this approach to teaching and learning is working.
 On average, students using the model learn double the amount of maths in a year than they would in a traditional classroom.